-November 2 saw the iconic blue arches that graced Mayfair’s streets in 2020 and 2021 returning, and flickering on along South Molton Street.
-The pedestrianised street now lights up blue underneath a canopy of twinkling Christmas lights running the length of the street.
+November 16 saw the iconic blue lights that have graced the street for the past few years return.
+The pedestrianised street will light up blue underneath a canopy of twinkling Christmas lights running the length of the street.

 Fret not about the energy cost (too much, at least) as Mayfair isn’t just going full throttle with their Christmas lights without considering the very real impact they have on the environment.
-In a balancing act that furthers their commitment from last year, lights will only be illuminated from 3 PM – 12 AM, midnight, each day.
-More than enough time for everyone to see them!
+In a balancing act that furthers their commitment from last year, lights will operate on a timer while using energy-efficient light bulbs, which ensure the display look good and are on for more than enough time for everyone to see them.

 Now, if you’re checking out Mayfair’s Christmas lights, you’re surely heading down to Belgravia’s too, right?
 I mean, it’s a mere hop, skip, and a jump away.
 If not, even less!

 They flicked them on one day before Mayfair too, with the dazzling display pushing the button for the first time on November 15.
 Visitors can expect a tour de force of a light show stretching across Motcomb Street, Elizabeth Street, Pimlico Road, Pimlico Road, Eccleston Yards, and Halkin Arcade.

 The light switch was soundtracked by the London Gay Men’s Chorus, with Father Christmas and his reindeer also due to appear at the old blue event.
 Belgravia’s Christmas Trail Of Cheer will also begin, with the florist displays hitting up the windows of local businesses.

 Lights and a show!
 (And plenty of mulled wine and hot chocolate, of course).
 Head to Belgravia’s official website to find out more about all the goings-on that will be accompanying the gorgeous light displays.